Spatio-temporal model via Locally Adaptive Regression Splines: Main results

 Now, we focus on the multivariate case ($d>1$).
 We start by introducing a constrained estimator.
 Let $G_K$ be the $K$-NN graph with edge set $E_K$ constructed from $\{ x_{i,j}\}_{i=1, j = 1}^{n,m_i}$ as discussed in Section \ref{sec:results}.
 Then, for a signal $\theta \in \mathbb{R}^{ \sum_{i=1}^n m_i }$ we define its total variation along the graph $G_K$ as

-Intuitively, if the signal $\theta $ consists of function evaluations, then one would expect that $\| \nabla_{G_K}\theta \|_1 << n$ since the $K$-NN graph would capture the geometry of the domain of the $x_{i,j}$'s and most of the quantities $\vert \theta_{i_1, j_1} - \theta_{ i_2 ,j_2 } \vert$ would be small.
+Intuitively, if the signal $\theta $ consists of function evaluations, then one would expect that $\| \nabla_{G_K}\theta \|_1 << nm$ since the $K$-NN graph would capture the geometry of the domain of the $x_{i,j}$'s and most of the quantities $\vert \theta_{i_1, j_1} - \theta_{ i_2 ,j_2 } \vert$ would be small.
 Such intuition is made precise in Lemma \ref{Lemma-nabla}, where we show that, with high probability,

 with $\theta^*_{i,j} = f^*(x_{i,j})$, and provided that either $f^*$ has bounded variation, along with an additional condition that generalizes piecewise Lipschitz continuity; or $f^*$ is piecewise Lipschitz.
-This result extends the one showed in \cite{madrid2020adaptive} to the temporal-spatial scenario considered in Assumption \ref{assume:tv functions}.
+This result extends the one shown in \cite{madrid2020adaptive} to the spatio-temporal scenario considered in Assumption \ref{assume:tv functions}.
 Thus, a natural estimator for $\theta^*$ is $\widehat{\theta}_{V_n}$ given as